naftalimurgor/howtocode.io/src/pages/posts/understanding-closures-in-javascript.md

 ---
-title: "Understanding Scope and Closures in Javascript"
+title: 'Understanding Scope and Closures in Javascript'
-date: "2020-02-03"
+date: '2020-02-03'
-slug: "understanding-closures-in-javascript"
+slug: 'understanding-closures-in-javascript'
-description: "Learn and understand how scope and closures work in JavaScript."
+description: 'Learn and understand how scope and closures work in JavaScript.'
-hero: "/images/hero/javascript-logo-banner.jpg"
+hero: '/images/hero/javascript-logo-banner.jpg'
-tags: ["javascript"]
+tags: ['javascript']
-layout: "../../layouts/BlogPostLayout.astro"
+layout: '../../layouts/BlogPostLayout.astro'
 ---

 Closures are one of the more 'advanced' topics in JavaScript, and there is much confusion around them.
 I think a large part of the confusion comes from trying to explain what they are with too many technical details.